Paul Goldschmidt Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).

-- The White Sox have a 4.55 team ERA that ranks 24th across all MLB pitching staffs.
+- White Sox pitchers combine to surrender 123 total home runs at a rate of 1.4 per game (third-most in the league).

-- White Sox pitchers combine to give up the third-most home runs in baseball (121 total, 1.4 per game).
+- The White Sox will look to Toussaint (0-1) in his third start of the season.

-- In his last appearance on Saturday against the Oakland Athletics, the right-hander went 5 1/3 innings, allowing three earned runs while surrendering six hits.
+- The righty last pitched on Sunday against the Oakland Athletics, when he went 3 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.